leodido/hrr/README.md

 ************************************ ...
 ```

-You can also make _beautiful ASCII patterns_.
+You can also create beautiful ASCII patterns.

 ```r
 hr('-', '#', '-')